memfault/interrupt/_drafts/best-of-binutils.md

 lib_v2.o
 ```

 Aha, `lib_v1.o` is still in the archive.
-Let's delete it using the `d` option and recompile:
+We can delete it using the `d` option and recompile:

 ```bash
 $ ar d  mylib.a lib_v1.o
 $ gcc main.c mylib.a
 ```

-Now when we run `./a.out`, we see the print message from lib_v2.c as we would expect.
+Now when we run `./a.out`, we see the print message from `lib_v2.c` as we would expect.

 ```bash
 $ ./a.out